zwave-js/zwave-js-server/README.md

 ## Trying it out

-Keep in mind that on production you want to execute `npm run build` and use `node` instead of `ts-node` for all bellow commands.
+Keep in mind that on production you want to execute `npm run build` and use `node` instead of `ts-node` for all below commands.

 ### Start server